robbmanes/seeding-reward-bot/README.md

 Currently *no* permissions are required for the bot to operate as only slash commands are used.

 ## Development
-This section details how to set up a development environment for `glowbot`.
+This section details how to set up a development environment for `seeding-reward-bot`.

 ### Install Poetry
 Building and Development is done with [poetry](https://python-poetry.org/docs/).
 Ensure you have install poetry on your local system prior to beginning development: